tokeron/Metaphor-Detection-Piyyut/README.md

   run the script "data/prepare_data_fl.py".

-Abstract: The corpora of late antique and medieval Hebrew texts are vast.
+Paper Abstract: The corpora of late antique and medieval Hebrew texts are vast.
 They represent a crucial linguistic and cultural bridge between Biblical and modern Hebrew.
 Poetry is prominent in these corpora and one of its main characteristics is the frequent use of metaphor.
 Distinguishing figurative and literal language use is a major task for scholars of the Humanities, especially in the fields of literature, linguistics, and hermeneutics.
 This paper presents a new, challenging dataset of late antique and medieval Hebrew poetry with expert annotations of metaphor, as well as some baseline results, which we hope will facilitate further research in this area.